mohammadhouda/OOP-exercise/readMe.md

 ## Note for you

-If you didn’t fully understand any topic from this cheat sheet (like abstraction, class methods, or polymorphism), take time to search, read more examples, and practice implementing each concept in code.
+If you didn’t fully understand any topic from this cheat sheet (like class methods, or polymorphism), take time to search, read more examples, and practice implementing each concept in code.
 Understanding OOP deeply comes through doing, not just reading!